 Natar McDowell June 2012

-I’ve been at Mount Pleasant Christian School for eight school years.
+I’ve been at Mt.
+Pleasant Christian School, Inc. for eight school years.
 I came from a Christian preschool and church called New Creations, not far from Mount Pleasant.
 I came to Mount Pleasant in 1st grade.
 Sister Stevenson was my teacher, and she was a very patient teacher.
 I remember I couldn’t read very well and she would tutor me after school on vowels, and sounds, and things like that.
 But when she would tutor me I would always giggle and mess around, and not get much work finished.I remember being a somewhat stubborn kid.
 There used to be this tree in the class, and it would have apples with our names on it, and there would be a basket at the bottom for whoever was misbehaving.
 When I think back on it, I feel like I was in that basket a lot, but Sister Stevenson assures me that I wasn’t.
 Anyway, I really enjoyed 1st Grade.

 Then, I got to 2nd Grade.
 I don’t remember much but I do remember we had a teacher named Sister Smith and when we would play Bible trivia games she would give us these tasty jelly beans.
 I remember asking her where she got them from and she said her parents would mail them to her from Washington; at least that’s what I think she said.
 But I could never find them anywhere.
 And to this day I still miss the taste of those jelly beans; they tasted peachy, if I remember correctly.